mfail792/Basics/README.md

-# Basics 1.1 - 1.3
+# Valeem
-Refreshing on some basic HTML/CSS concepts.
+Refreshing on some basic HTML/CSS concepts through a tribute page to my horde demon hunter, Valeem!